NYTEMODEONLY/botsana/README.md

 - List tasks from projects
 - Support for slash commands in Discord
 - **Comprehensive Audit System** - Real-time monitoring of ALL Asana activity
+- **📋 Task History & Audit Trail** - Complete change history tracking with who/when/what details
 - **🤖 AI-Powered Natural Language** - Create tasks using conversational language
 - **⚙️ Bulk Operations** - Select and operate on multiple tasks at once
 - **📋 Task Templates** - Save and reuse common task configurations